survivejs/site/layouts/clinic.md

 * [Book a company session](https://calendly.com/survivejs/clinic-for-companies/).
 I'll come to visit you.
 * [Book an individual session](https://calendly.com/survivejs/clinic-for-individuals/).
 We'll agree on a suitable place separately.
 Most likely Abloom.

+## Remote Clinic

+You can [book a remote clinic](https://calendly.com/survivejs/clinic-for-remote) for 200 euros per an hour session if that's more convenient to you.

 ## How to Purchase?

 You should contact me through the means you find most convenient for further details (see the site footer).
 Email is possible too (`info @ domain`).